Scarlyt — Comprehensive Rulebook

 When You Can Intervene

-- Triggers: Another player announces damage or plays an action that affects you.
+- Triggers: Another player announces damage or plays an action that affects you (or, for non-targeted artifacts/spells, simply resolves at the table).

 - Requirements:

-- Usually requires a valid artifact response in hand (or chaos artifact).
+- You must hold a valid Artifact response in hand (or a Chaos artifact).

 - You did NOT gift a white card during your most recent turn.

-- Timing: You can intervene after damage/effect is announced but before it fully resolves.
+- Timing: You can intervene after the damage/effect is announced but before it fully resolves.

 Intervention Examples